GrowHax/Items.dat-decoder/README.md

 ## Information

 The `items.dat` file format has evolved through various versions, with changes in data structure and additional fields being introduced over time.
-Below is a summary of the modifications made to the data structure for each version:
+Below is a summary of the modifications made to the data structure for each version (till recent update as of now):

 # items.dat-decoder

-A small command-line tool and library for decoding Growtopia `items.dat` files into JSON and for working with the items schema.
+A small command-line tool and library for decoding Growtopia `items.dat` to `items.json`.

 **Features**
 - Parse `items.dat` across multiple historical versions.